kilian-gebhardt/aud-exercises-ws17/README.md

 `gcc -ansi -Wall -Wextra -Wpedantic name.c`.
 This will create an executable with the name `a.out`.
 The compiler flags enforce syntactic restrictions that are very close to the description of C in the official lecture material.
 3. To run `a.out` from a unix-like system, type `./a.out`.

+I have added the solutions of the tasks not solved in the last tutorial (tut-14).